xinxian-tech/Ranking-Rules/README.md

 |       7       | member i contribute very strongly more than member j |
 |       9       |   member i contribute extremely more than member j   |

+> Theoretically, value in range (0, 9] are all acceptable and meaningful.
+However, adding float numbers will cause troubles when computing the reciprocal for yourself.
+Thus, integers from 1 to 9 is recommanded.

 Note that the following relationship holds.

 ```